DiyuanLu/Staging-Epileptogenesis-with-Deep-Neural-Networks-ACM-BCB-2021/README.md

 )

 ### Dependecies
-The code was originally developed in tensorflow 1.5X, but with tf.compat.v1, it is also compatible with tensorflow 2.0+
+The code was originally developed in tensorflow 1.5X.
+One need to adapt the code to tensorflow 2.0+

 #### File organization
 * exp_params.json: parameters for running the experiment, including file path, batch size, epochs, etc.,